singerxt/metrics-rs-dashboard-actix/README.md

 ## Features

 - Easy integration with any Rust application (Actix currently required for dashboard exposure only)
-- Real-time metrics visualization dashboard
+- Real-time metrics visualization dashboard with unit-aware charts
 - Prometheus metrics endpoint
 - Support for custom histogram buckets
+- Unit support for all metric types (displayed in charts)
 - Low overhead metrics collection
 - Full compatibility with the `metrics` ecosystem
 - No custom recorders, leveraging the existing metrics-prometheus-exporter